1970 Alabama 500

 The 1970 Alabama 500 was a NASCAR Grand National Series event that was held on April 12, 1970, at Alabama International Motor Speedway (now Talladega Superspeedway) in Talladega, Alabama.
-As the inaugural running of what is now known as the GEICO 500, it helped to serve as a prime example of Talladega races yet to come.
+It was the inaugural running of what is now known as the GEICO 500.

 Nord Krauskopf's Bobby Isaac won the pole position, and the race was won by Petty Enterprises's Pete Hamilton.

 Background

 Alabama International Motor Speedway (AIMS), later known as Talladega Superspeedway, is a motorsports complex located north of Talladega, Alabama.
 It is located on the former Anniston Air Force Base in the small city of Lincoln.
 The track is a Tri-oval and was constructed by International Speedway Corporation, a business controlled by the France Family, in the 1960s.
 Talladega is most known for its steep banking and the unique location of the start/finish line – located just past the exit to pit road.
 The track currently hosts the NASCAR series such as the NASCAR Cup Series, NASCAR Xfinity Series, and the NASCAR Truck Series.
 The track is the longest NASCAR oval with a length of 2.66 mi, and the track at its peak had a seating capacity of 175,000 spectators.